-▲ Type HP Documentation in the taskbar search box, and then select HP Documentation.
+Select the Search icon in the taskbar, type HP Documentation in the search box, and then select HP Documentation.

 To connect wireless headsets to your computer, follow the device manufacturer's instructions.

 Using sound settings

 Use sound settings to adjust system volume, change system sounds, or manage audio devices.